syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Export the selected rows to Excel

-By default, the entire grid will be exported to Excel.
+By default, the entire grid is exported to Excel.
 You can export selected rows only by passing `dataGridController.selectedRows` to `rows` parameter in `exportToExcelWorksheet` and `exportToExcelWorkbook` methods.

 {% tabs %}
 {% highlight Dart %}